Yodogawa-ku, Osaka

 Yodogawa (淀川区, Yodogawa-ku) is one of 24 wards of Osaka, Japan.
 It is located in the north of the city.

 Economy

-Nissin Foods has its corporate headquarters in Yodogawa-ku.
-The company moved to its current headquarters in 1977, when the construction of the building was completed.
+Nissin Foods has had its corporate headquarters in Yodogawa-ku since moving into its new building in 1977.

+SNK, a video game company first headquartered near Esaka Station in Suita, relocated to near Shin-Osaka Station in Yodogawa-ku on March 20, 2023.

 Transport

-Railway stations in the ward include:

-Shin-Ōsaka Station (New Osaka Station), the terminus of the Tōkaidō Shinkansen which runs to Tokyo and the Sanyō Shinkansen which links to Fukuoka.
+Railway stations include Shin-Ōsaka Station (New Osaka Station), the terminus of the Tōkaidō Shinkansen which runs to Tokyo and the Sanyō Shinkansen which links to Fukuoka.

 Landmarks

 The Jūsō area typifies the unique culture of Osaka.